You've just transferred thousands, maybe hundreds of thousands, to your child.

 Intentia produces an electronically signed and digitally date stamped confirmation of intention attached to the payment made.
 This is evidence of the agreement reached in relation to the transfer of funds.
 For complex situations, blended families, or significant sums, we recommend seeking tailored advice from a qualified professional.

 Intentia helps reduce the risk of misunderstandings that can contribute to disputes and potential IHT complications.
-It does not provide tax advice, but its MoI highlights relevant next steps so families can act early.
+It does not provide tax advice, but the Memorandum of Intention highlights relevant next steps so families can act early.

 Yes.
 Intentia helps document intention for a wide range of family‑based support, including equity‑release‑funded gifts.